joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 ## Management Groups

-Azure management groups provide a level of scope above subscriptions.
+[Azure management groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview?WT.mc_id=AZ-MVP-5004796 "What are Azure management groups?") provide a level of scope above subscriptions.

 You organize subscriptions into containers called "management groups" and apply your governance conditions to the management groups.
 All subscriptions within a management group automatically inherit the conditions applied to the management group.
 You can build a flexible structure of management groups and subscriptions to organize your resources into a hierarchy for unified policy and access management.

-It is recommended to use management groups to deploy:
+It is recommended to use management groups to deploy _(but not limited to)_:

 * Access rights
 * Policies